ElsaLopez133/edhoc-psk-formal-analysis/README.md

 # EDHOC-PSK Formal Analysis

-This repository contains formal models and analysis results for the EDHOC protocol using Pre-Shared Key (PSK) authentication.
+This repository contains formal analysis models for the EDHOC protocol using Pre-Shared Key (PSK) authentication.

 ## 📌 Goals